-Guest blogger, Loren Shlaes is a registered pediatric occupational therapist and regular contributor to the special needs blog at Pediastaff (where this post is also being published).
-This is the fourth in a series of post from Loren about how to help students who may be challenged with attention, sensory, or other issues be successful in the classroom.
+Guest blogger, Loren Shlaes is a registered pediatric occupational therapist and a regular contributor to the special needs blog at PediaStaff (where this post is also being published).
+This is the fourth in a series of posts from Loren about how to help students who may be challenged with attention, sensory, or other issues be successful in the classroom.
 Most likely, you have at least a few students with these challenges every year, but even if you don’t, the information in these posts are relevant to all teachers.

 Why Formally Teach Handwriting?

 Pretty much the entire point of an academic education is to enable a child to represent his ability to solve problems and to express his ideas easily and fluently in writing, yet the current educational trends seem to be drifting farther and farther away from actually teaching the child how to do so.
 In order to be able to write articulately and effortlessly, you have to have internalized the rules and mechanics of writing so that they are completely automatic.
 Consider what this entails:

 - how to precisely form each individual letter

 - understanding what constitutes a coherent, grammatical sentence

 - understanding how to organize your work on the page

 Handwriting, across the lifespan, is a necessary daily skill and a direct reflection of who we are, and don’t let anyone tell you anything different.
 Children who cannot write easily and legibly struggle in school.